nathansizemore/hydrogen/README.md

 [Documentation][docs]

-hydrogen is a non-blocking TCP socket lib built atop [epoll][epoll-man-page].
+hydrogen is a non-blocking socket server framework built atop [epoll][epoll-man-page].
 It takes care of the tedious connection and I/O marshaling across threads, and leaves the specifics of I/O reading and writing up the consumer, through trait implementations.